 After retiring from civil service, Wolverton opened his own company, called Wolverton Environmental Services Inc. Through his company, he continued his work.
 He published book titled “How to Grow Fresh Air: 50 Houseplants That Purify Your Home or Office”.
 He also published his second book titled “Growing Clean Water: Nature’s Solution to Water Pollution”.

-More information on the list of plants Wolverton included in his book you can find at website Our House Plants, after following this link https://www.ourhouseplants.com/guides/50-plants-that-clean-the-air .
+More information on the list of plants Wolverton included in his book.
+Find more at Our House Plants website following this link https://www.ourhouseplants.com/guides/50-plants-that-clean-the-air .

 One of the conclusions of Wolverton’s research confirmed positive influence of plants on hospital patients, Wolverton’s Company then started co-working with a Japanese company, Takenaka Garden Afforestation Inc, on designing ecology gardens for hospitals.